Royal Commonwealth Society: 1868–1958

-What is now The Royal Commonwealth Society was founded in 1868, as a non-political, learned organisation; a royal charter was granted in 1869, and a clubhouse opened in 1885.
-The Society's name slowly evolved: from The Colonial Society (1868–1869), to The Royal Colonial Society (1869–1870), to The Royal Colonial Institute (1870–1928), to The Royal Empire Society (1928–1958); The Royal Commonwealth Society was adopted in 1958.
+What is now the Royal Commonwealth Society was founded in 1868 as a non-political, learned organisation.
+A royal charter was granted in 1869, and a clubhouse opened in 1885.
+The Society's name slowly evolved – from The Colonial Society (1868–1869), to The Royal Colonial Society (1869–1870), to The Royal Colonial Institute (1870–1928), to The Royal Empire Society (1928–1958).
+The Royal Commonwealth Society was the name adopted in 1958.

 The Society may be seen from early on to have been progressive in its time towards equality and diversity.
 A woman was first invited by The Royal Colonial Institute to read a research paper in 1894, and The Royal Colonial Institute was one of the first learned organisations to admit women as full Fellows, in 1922.
-The Society's first Asian member was Ji ju Sanjo, son of the Japanese prime minister (Sanjo Sanetomi), in 1872; the first African member was Samuel Bannerman, of the Gold Coast, in 1879.
+The Society's first Asian member was Ji ju Sanjo, son of the Japanese prime minister (Sanjo Sanetomi), in 1872.
+The first African member was Samuel Bannerman, of the Gold Coast, in 1879.

 The identity of the Society was for more than a hundred years bound up with its library.
 At a meeting on 26 June 1868, Chichester Parkinson-Fortescue recommended "the formation of a colonial library, to which all interested in the welfare of the colonies should have access," an aim affirmed by the Society's first elected chairman, Viscount Bury.
 The Society's first librarian was appointed in 1869, and the first salaried librarian, Australian-born Joseph Sylvester O'Halloran, in 1885.
 The person mainly responsible for the Library's remarkable development and international reputation was Evans Lewin, Master Librarian for thirty-six years, 1910–1946.

-The Society's first home was above a shirt shop at No. 15 The Strand, London, where it remained from 1870 until 1885.
+The Society's first home was above a shirt shop at No. 15 The Strand in London, where it remained from 1870 until 1885.
 It was in this modest space that the organisation's Library collection began to be assembled.
-The Society's Library quickly increased in size and reputation, and the organisation moved in 1885 to 25 Northumberland Avenue in Central London, where it would remain until 2013.
+The Society's Library quickly increased in size and reputation, and the organisation moved in 1885 to 18–21 Northumberland Avenue in London.
 The site was completely rebuilt in 1936 to the design of architect Sir Herbert Baker, providing a greatly extended Library.
-The expanded and renovated premises was formally opened on 12 November 1936 by the Duke and Duchess of York, later King George VI and Queen Elizabeth.
+The expanded and renovated premises were formally opened on 12 November 1936 by the Duke and Duchess of York (later King George VI and Queen Elizabeth).